Amazon Phone Screen Interview: What You Have 45 Minutes to Prove

 One problem, medium difficulty.
 LeetCode medium is the target zone, which means a brute-force solution usually exists and the interview tests whether you can climb from that to something reasonable.

-• Two pointers and sliding window: minimum window substring, longest substring without repeating characters, subarray sum equals k
+- Two pointers and sliding window (minimum window substring, longest substring without repeating chars, subarray sum equals k): the O(n²) → O(n) jump is the signal.

 Amazon rarely invents novel problems at the phone screen.
 The question will look like something you have seen before with one constraint changed.
 Recognition gets you to the board.
 Adapting to the twist is what gets you through.